 What is Financial Assistance?

 A portion of the operating budget is set aside each year for financial assistance to help families who might find the cost of a Paddington education beyond their reach.
-We also write grants to receive funding for financial assistance.
+We also request donations for financial assistance at our annual spring auction.
 These funds are offered to new or returning families when need is determined.
 Paddington Station does not offer loans for tuition.

 THE FINANCIAL ASSISTANCE PROCESS